The importance of effective human capital management

 Consider incorporating one or two open-ended questions to encourage respondents to speak their minds and share their experiences more fully.

-Save time by using tools to help you quickly and accurately analyse survey data so that regular pulse surveys are sustainable for you team over time.
+Save time by using tools such as Symanto’s text analysis software to help you quickly and accurately analyse survey data so that regular pulse surveys are sustainable for your team over time.

 4. Provide clear channels of communication

 Confusion is the enemy of productivity.
 Your employees should feel supported in their work, and they should feel that they have an outlet to air their grievances and ask all necessary questions.

 When starting a new project or implementing a new policy, make sure that everyone knows who their points of contact are.
 Hold a question and answer session, and make it clear that they should be free to ask questions going forward.